stateful/docs.runme.dev/docs/cli.md

 ```sh
 runme ls --filename SUPPORT.md --chdir ./.github
 ```

-If you want to use RUNME outside VS Code, you can install the CLI as a standalone application.
-[Read more about runme CLI](https://github.com/stateful/runme)

 ## Running Script Directly

 The TUI is nice, but what if you just want to run a specific command quickly?